The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 The result is an eclectic mix of Moorish and Renaissance architecture that blends to create a cathedral unlike any other in the world and is the one place you must visit in Cordoba.

-Take a Mezquita guided tour with skip-the-line tickets to fully appreciate the history of this incredible building, and if you can, book a slot to climb the bell tower at sunset, the views are really spectacular.
+Take a Mezquita guided tour with skip-the-line tickets to fully appreciate the history of this incredible building, and if you can, book a slot to climb the bell tower at sunset; the views are really spectacular.

 The gardens of the Alcazar provide contrast and relief from the, at times, overwhelming Mezquita.
 With sparkling water, tall palms, and cypress trees, this is a perfect spot to stop for an hour or so before taking a stroll across the beautiful Roman Bridge, thought to be built in the 1st or 2nd century, for a fabulous view of the old town.

-Our Tip: Don’t go out for dinner until at least 9pm, or you’ll be eating in an empty restaurant with no ambiance at all!
+Our Tip: Don’t go out for dinner until at least 9pm, or you’ll be eating in an empty restaurant with no ambience at all!
 Make sure to try a Fitifiti after dinner.
 A mix of sweet dessert wine like sherry or local montilla mixed with white wine, this is a popular digestif in Cordoba.

-• Where to Stay in Cordoba
+Where to Stay in Cordoba

 The Punta Romana and Mezquita of Cordoba lit up at twilight